martymcmodding/guides.martysmods.com/docs/shaders/immersepro/05rtgi.md

 #### Textured Normals

-Textured Normals add fine surface detail by using the game’s textures to generate extra geometric relief for RTGI.
+Textured Normals add fine surface detail by using the game's textures to generate extra geometric relief for RTGI.
 This gives the illusion of more complex surfaces, improving light interaction and visual depth without having to reverse engineer the game to port its texture's normals into RTGI.

 ![Textured Normal Comparison](https://assets.martysmods.com/shaders/rtgi/RTGINormalsComparisonTextured.webp)